karakanb/blog/_posts/2020-10-12-pihole-on-raspberry-using-pi-docker-and-docker-compose.md

 ## Enabling Pi-hole DHCP server

 Pi-hole comes with a built-in DHCP server that can be used to replace your default DHCP server.
-To do that, go to Settings > DHCP and check the DHCP Server Enabled checkbox.
+To do that, go to `Settings > DHCP` and check the `DHCP Server Enabled` checkbox.
 Be careful about the range and IP address values there:

 * **Range of IP addresses to hand out:** This one is the IP range your devices will get locally.
 Give this a range between 50–250 as the last part of your IP address to have a safe range.
-In my case, I limited it to 192.168.0.201 to 192.168.0.251, meaning that any new device that joins my network will get an IP within this range.
+In my case, I limited it to `192.168.0.201` to `192.168.0.251`, meaning that any new device that joins my network will get an IP within this range.
 In my case, I can only connect 50 clients safely, which is enough for my use-case, but you might want to change this for your own setup.

 * **Router (gateway) IP address:** This is the IP address of your router which we have found previously.